joenorton/rubyretriever/readme.md

 rr -s csv -p -l 100 http://www.cnet.com
 ```

-This would go to http://www.cnet.com and map it until it crawled a max of 100 pages, and then it would write it out to a csv named cnet.
-Optionally, we can also use the format XML and then rubyretriever would output that same URL list into a valid XML sitemap that can be submitted to Google -- but that is not what this current example would do.
+This would map http://www.cnet.com until it crawled a max of 100 pages, then write the results to a CSV named cnet.
+Optionally, you could also use the format XML and RR would output the same URL list into a valid XML sitemap that could be submitted to Google.

  **Example: File Harvesting mode**
 ```sh